dmitry-ed-gusev/research-lab/devops/ansible/README.md

 # Ansible Education Module

+*Last updated: 11.08.2024*

+## Ansible version + python

+**Important Note!**

+- for ansible 2.9.xx you need python 3.10.xx and older, the newer versions are not compatible with ansible
+- for ansible 10 (latest versions) the python version - the newer = the better

 ## Prepare Environment

 1. First of all: create and activate the virtual environment: `python -m venv .venv --prompt .venv-ansible`